combat writing badge

 ZODIAC :

-an inflatable squad-sized assault boat, with stern plate for optional mounting of outboard motor; designed by aquanaut Jacques Y. Cousteau.
-Equipment is stowed inside the craft while the troops sit on the inflated sides to direct it.
-See IBS, RIB, CRRC, BOAT.
+brand name of an inflatable squad-sized assault boat with a stern plate for the optional mounting of an outboard motor, wherein the equipment is stowed inside the craft while the troops sit on the inflated sides to direct it; designed by aquanaut Jacques Y. Cousteau.
+See IBS, RIB, CRRC, BOAT. [v: Avon, Parker, Brunswick]

 informal term for a listless person whose behavior or responses are seemingly rote, as an automaton; being anyone who is mentally or emotionally disengaged or distracted.
 While immersed in the throes of battle, some men experience an indifference to fear, and are careless of injury or death; which condition is formally known as "combat narcosis".
 The stupor and torpor of narcotism can be misinterpreted as heroism or patriotism, but it is more akin to fatalism, and does not generate ESPRIT DE CORPS among GOOD STICK/GOOD PEOPLE.
-Term was introduced into American society around 1810, but usage became prominent during the CIVIL WAR; also spelled "zombi", and originally meaning 'god'.
-See PTSD, BUBBLE, THOUSAND-YARD STARE, TELESCOPING, BLACKOUT, FLASHBACK, FIGHT-OR-FLIGHT.
-Also, slang during WWII for a Canadian conscript assigned to home defense duty; as a soldier so bored to death that only enforced regulations can animate his corpse.
+Term was introduced into American society around 1810, but usage became prominent during the CIVIL WAR; although referring to the supernaturally reanimated dead who exhibit a semblance of mechanical life, this term originally meant 'god'.
+See COSR, PTSD, BUBBLE, THOUSAND-YARD STARE, TELESCOPING, OCULAR PINBALL, BLACKOUT, FLASHBACK, DISSOCIATION, OBJECTIFICATION, FIGHT-OR-FLIGHT, STRESS OF SOUL, BROKEN-WING SYNDROME.
+Also, slang during WWII-era for a Canadian conscript assigned to home defense duty; as a soldier so bored to death that only enforced regulations can animate his corpse ... a living person enslaved to listlessly perform routine tasks after his soul has been magically removed by the government.
+Also, an exotic cocktail made with light rum, apricot brandy, powdered sugar, orange, lime, and pineapple juices, assembled in a tall glass of finely cracked ice that's topped with dark rum, and served with straws without stirring; compare MINT JULEP; see HOOCH, GROG, JUICE, MOONSHINE, THE DRINK, HOIST, GUSTO.
+Also, an informal GULF WAR-era euphemism for those people who are worthless, have no useful intelligence, and live-off the rest of their fellow creatures; by extension of its common reference for the "undead"; the mind-sets of such people will not let a favored factoid or cherished myth be killed, so they must bring it back to life, hence the landscape is populated by animated corpses that are broken and bent but unbowed. [nb: "Feeling worthless is the way the jerks want you to feel.
+If everybody felt like a zombie, we'd all be on the same level, and the jerks could get away with the things jerks want to get away with.
+They're not dull; but jerkiness isn't as respectable as it used to be ... not even in tinseltown, which is why they had to build an even more outlandish glittertown.
+You have to watch out which playmates you pick, or they'll turn you into a zombie." paraphrase of John Ross Macdonald (Kenneth Millar)]

 ZONE AND SWEEP :